samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 +++
-title = 'Benchmark API Performance with WRK: A Brief Guide' date = 2024-04-09T00:50:35+07:00 draft = true
+title = 'Benchmark API Performance with WRK: A Brief Guide' date = 2024-04-25T20:22:00+07:00 draft = false
 +++

 Fellas, imagine you've built a powerful API.
 It perform well at first.
-No sign of slowness, your users is happy as the app feels smooth.
+No sign of sluggish, your users is happy as the app feels smooth.

 The business is thriving, your user base grows.
 Things start slowing down.
-Requests take longer, and sometimes, the server crashes.
+Loading after click button take longer, and sometimes, the server crashes returning error.
 Looking at the server metric, it's your API that doesn't run as fast as your first deployment.

-The problem is, you notice that the API goes slow only during high concurrent requests.
+The problem, you notice that the API goes slow only during high concurrent requests.
 While at single request it does fine.
 Now, how will you replicate this condition?

-That's where tools like WRK come in.
-In this article, we'll explore how WRK can help you generate load and measure your API performance.
+That's when a handy tools like WRK comes in.
+In this article, let's explore how WRK can help you generate load and measure your API performance.

 # What is WRK?

 WRK is a tool with core functionality to generate load for HTTP services.
 It mimic a stress test with minimal setup.
+Install and run.

 WRK gives you highlights of crucial metrics like requests per second (RPS), latency, and throughput.
-This helps you pinpoint any weak spots in your server's performance and gives you a heads-up on where you need to tighten things up.
+This helps you spot any weak spots in your server's performance.
+WRK gives you a heads-up on where you need to tighten things up.

 Some might say load test with Locust or JMeter is better, I'd agree.
-But if you have no time nor resource to setup a load test, you can only guess if your code changes improved the performance.
+But both need a lot of time and resource to setup.
+Can you setup it at everytime you need to do PR changes?

 ## WRK Benefits

 WRK suit best for those who need to reiterate every code changes in his API **locally**.
 Before even a Pull Request opened, you can get the gist of impact of your code changes.
+No surprise after deployment.
+It is all testable in your local.

 As WRK run in local, it make technically no cost of resource and time to operate to perform.
-The feedback also fast, only a matter of seconds.
-Or minutes if you intend to.
-It is possible by only update a single parameter.
+The feedback also fast, only a matter of seconds or minutes if you intend to.
+It is possible by only update a single parameter in command line.

 WRK provide parameters that can be adjusted to help you mimic a production load.
 It has all the necessity to help you provide load you need to measure your API performance.
+It also configurable with LuaJIT script so the request can be customizable to met your API requirement.

 ## WRK Drawbacks

 WRK isn't perfect.
 It's mainly prepared towards HTTP and HTTPS protocols.

 WRK is built on C and using LuaJIT for scripting.
 Setting up WRK for more complex testing scenarios can be a bit of a head-scratcher for beginners.
 LuaJIT might be a problem for those who never use it.
-But you have help of LLM anyway! 😉
+At least for me.
+Not to worry, get help from LLM! 😉

 # Requirements

-You only need two:
+You only need to do two things:
-1. Install WRK, find the methods that suit your OS here.
+1. Install WRK, best suit for UNIX-like OS.
+If you use homebrew, [here is the way](https://formulae.brew.sh/formula/wrk)!
 2. API to benchmark, if you have no web server ready, lets build one!

 This article use Golang for web server, please ensure if you have it installed.

 # Setup Web Server

+This section let't you build a web server with the classic-basic API of hello world.
+You may skip, if you have an API ready to test.

 ## How to Check if Golang Installed